jakniedojade/jakniedojade-web-gui/templates/README.md

 # Frontend of jakniedojade app

-Run `npm run start` for a dev server and fake rest api.
-If not set otherwise, it will run on `http://localhost:4200/`, and the fake rest api on `http://localhost:3000/`.
+Run `npm run start` for a dev server and licences file update.
+If not set otherwise, it will run on `http://localhost:4200/`.
 Remember to run `npm i` before!
+Do not use `ng serve`, as it won't update licences file!

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.